Solar construction is helping states meet aggressive clean energy targets

 Q: What are the challenges associated with craft labor for solar projects?

 A: Solar construction is still relatively new across the country; therefore, craft labor training on solar-specific tasks is one of the biggest challenges.
-Most craft labor personnel have training in their core competencies but need specific training on such solar-specific tasks with solar-specific tools.
-Providing pertinent safety and installation training is critical to the success of the project.
+Most craft labor personnel have training in their core competencies but need specific training on solar-specific tasks with solar-specific tools.
+Providing pertinent safety and installation training is critical to the success of all projects.

 Task complacency is another challenge.
-Craft laborers are assigned a specific task, which might be completed repeatedly throughout the duration of the project.
+Craft labor are assigned a specific task, which might be completed repeatedly throughout the duration of a project.
 Alternating tasks among an experienced crew minimizes complacency and incident exposure.
+And finally, perhaps one of the biggest challenges is attracting and retaining craft labor for these projects, which is a recurring issue due to the workforce labor shortage and mega solar installations that are taking place across the country.

 Q: How is technology used to improve solar construction?